 Braces are used to keep the legs straight and prevent contractures.
 A walker and wheelchair may be needed later when the leg muscles become too weak to walk.

 As the disease progresses, the muscles that support breathing may weaken.
-Your child may need a ventilator.
+A ventilator may be needed.
 It will deliver air through a mask, tube, or sometimes through a surgical hole in the windpipe called a tracheotomy .

 Surgery is sometimes used to treat symptoms of DMD.
 For severe contractures, surgery may be done to release specific tendons.
 Scoliosis can sometimes interfere with your child’s breathing.
 In this case, back surgery may be done.